minetonight/darts-window-cricket/roadmap.md

     )) mpr is with 2 decimals: 1.92, not 1.9
 v   )) just the layout

-    ) implement undo last mark button
-    )) add the appropriate method in the GameScreen class and connect them to the button using the on_release event.
-    )) keep 2d arrays in memory with single marks with the order of the marks for each round )) add_hit fills the arrays for the current round ))) make sure the mpr is calculated accurately from that memory after undos ))) update the all current round variables when a mark is undone
+v   ) implement undo last mark button v   )) add the appropriate method in the GameScreen class and connect them to the button using the on_release event. v   )) keep smth in memory with single marks with the order of the marks for each round v   )) add_hit fills the arrays for the current round v   ))) make sure the mpr is calculated accurately from that memory after undos v   ))) update the all current round variables when a mark is undone

-    ) implement undo last round button
-    )) add the appropriate method in the GameScreen class and connect them to the button using the on_release event.
-    )) undo all marks for the current player in the current round )) then undo all marks from the last round of the previous player )) track the rounds changes backwards and update accordingly )) visually and internally switch back to the previous player )) the previous player round start from scratch
+v   ) implement undo last round button v   )) add the appropriate method in the GameScreen class and connect them to the button using the on_release event. v   )) undo all marks for the current player in the current round v   )) then undo all marks from the last round of the previous player v   )) track the rounds changes backwards and update accordingly v   )) visually and internally switch back to the previous player v   )) the previous player round starts with all marks from that round

+v   ) save the game history in file at the end of each game - 'player name 1 vs player name 2 on date'.txt
+    )) that files must be accessible in the android memory, set permissions and appropriate file path.
+    ))) make it work on android
-    ) save the game history in file at the end of each game - 'player name 1 vs player name 2 on date'.txt )) the text file contains alternating lines with each player name and score for each round )) if there is history file, load the players names from the file in the data input screen
+v   )) the text file contains the marks history data structure serialized in human readable form. ---alternating lines with each player name and score for each round--- v   )) if there is a history file, load the latest players names from the file to the data input screen

     ) replay game function
     )) from history file, call functions that add marks and switch players